wp-plugins/responsive-admin-maintenance-pro/readme.txt

 *   <a href="http://freelancingcare.com">Global Forum</a>
 *   <a href="http://designingmarket.com">Our Marketplace</a>

-<h4>We are giving that pro plugin absolutely free for commercial use. <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=MUTBMTPKTF76Q&lc=US&item_name=Responsive%20Admin%20Maintanence%20Pro%20Plugin&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted">Give a cup of tea</a> for our team </h4>
+<h4>We are giving that pro plugin absolutely free for commercial use.
+If you wanna say thanks to us, <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=MUTBMTPKTF76Q&lc=US&item_name=Responsive%20Admin%20Maintanence%20Pro%20Plugin&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted">Click here</a> to donate.
+We will be grateful to you!</h4>

 == Installation ==